englezias/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

 * A team with the users who will be sending messages with this app.
 (You can add and remove team members later!)
 * A copy of the Company Communicator app GitHub repo ([https://github.com/OfficeDev/microsoft-teams-company-communicator-app](https://github.com/OfficeDev/microsoft-teams-company-communicator-app))

-> NOTE:  If you plan to use a custom domain name instead of relying on Azure Front Door, read the instructions [here](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Custom-domain-option) first.

 ---